Psylinks-Neurotech-Corp/PyMuse/README.md

 # Muse Py Wrapper

-A Python-first interface to the Interaxon Muse Windows SDK (`libmuse`) that lets you scan for headsets, connect, stream EEG/ACC/Gyro/PPG/Optical/Battery data, and visualize everything with a rich Tk GUI.
+A Python-first interface to the Interaxon Muse Windows SDK (`libmuse`) that lets you scan for headsets, connect, stream EEG/ACC/Gyro/PPG/Optical/Battery data, and visualize everything with an example UI.
 The bindings are implemented with a `pybind11` C++ extension and ship with batteries included: build scripts, demo apps, and helper tools for research or rapid prototyping.

 ## Highlights